-2014 was characterized by a year of stable development in core markets, while the environment in emerging markets was uncertain with a high level of fluctuations in currencies.
+2015 was characterized by a year of positive development in core markets, while the environment in emerging markets was uncertain with a high level of fluctuations in currency rates.
 Electrolux monitors and manages its exposure to various types of risks in a structured and proactive manner.

 Variations in demand